This page was reviewed or revised on Tuesday, November 29, 2016 9:27 AM

 Did you know that smoking, poor dietary habits and physical inactivity account for more than 50% of all fatal cancers in Ontario?

-Here are three simple ways you can reduce your risk:
+Here are ways you can reduce your risk:

-Let's Get Active! - By becoming more active and maintaining an ideal body weight you reduce the risk of colorectal, uterus, breast and kidney cancer.
-For information about becoming more active click here to link to our Active Living Site.
+Get Active! - Becoming more active and maintaining an ideal body weight will help you reduce the risk of colorectal, uterus, breast and kidney cancer.
+See more information on physical activity.

 Be Aware and Know Your Cancer Risk - Know what's normal for your body and report anything unusual to your healthcare provider.
 To get a personalized cancer risk assessment and action plan, access the MyCancerIQ website

 Protect Your Skin - Be sun safe and don't tan.
 See more information on preventing skin cancer.

 Avoid Hazardous Substances - Avoid or limit exposure to potentially harmful and cancer-causing substances by using non-toxic materials whenever possible (Canadian Cancer Society).